FalconEthics/FOURFLIX/README.md

 ## Acknowledgments

-[Initially it was my final year project when i was doing my diploma in computer science engineering from Central Institute of Technology India]
+ -Initially it was my final year project when i was doing my diploma in computer science engineering from Central Institute of Technology India

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->